AdrianBaugh/ClimbingGymCompanionService/Design_Document.md

 	- throws `UnauthorizedUserException` if attempted to be updated by an unauthorized user.
 #### 6.2.8. _Update Route Endpoint_
 - Accepts a `PUT` request to `/routes/:routeID`
-- Accepts data to update a route including route difficulty and route color.
+- Accepts data to update a route including route difficulty, route color, and a picture.
 Returns the corresponding updated routeModel
 	- If the given route ID is not found throw a `RouteNotFoundException`

 #### 6.2.9. _Delete Route Endpoint_